 Student Definitions

 Tuition Cohort or Tuition Cohort Student.
 For the purpose of this fee book, a tuition cohort is the collection of undergraduate students who matriculated and first enrolled as undergraduates during any of the four terms beginning with the summer of the referenced year.
-For example, tuition cohort 2020 is comprised of those students who matriculated and first enrolled during summer 2020, fall 2020, winter 2021, or spring 2021.
-Tuition cohort 2020 is the first official tuition cohort.
-Students who matriculated and enrolled prior to summer 2020 are not members of any tuition cohort.
+For example, tuition cohort 2025 is comprised of those students who matriculated and first enrolled during summer 2025, fall 2025, winter 2026, or spring 2026.
+At any given time there are five operative tuition cohorts.
+A student who does not complete their term of study within five years shall revert to the tuition cohort closest to their entering cohort year.

 Continuing Student.
 For the purpose of this fee book, a continuing student is any undergraduate student who initially matriculated and enrolled prior to summer term 2020.